RiasadMahbub/PVPM_GPP_Arkansas/Scripts/VPMpaperReadmeCode.md

     VPM site: sitesatellitemergedDATA$GPP_0_06512_31_79
     VPM spatial: gpp
 3. ModeledPVPMVPM_satelliteProcessing.R dataframe sitesatellitemergedDATA
+    Plot the scatter plot
+    plot the GPP~Yield relationship
+    Yearly performance
+    Seasonal Performance
+    Mixed Pixel effect:
+        The raster image is from 2012 which has all the image can calculates the percentage with weight function Yield data were obtained from Ben's mail and file was created 16siteyearYield.
+The common column was siteyear.x

 4. AllDriverinOneScript-Projecting500.R:Spatial correlation here.
     The exported images from different directories are read here.
     Setting directory, stacking raster, finding the mean